SolaceProducts/pubsubplus-kubernetes-helm-quickstart/docs/PubSubPlusK8SDeployment.md

 ## The Solace PubSub+ Software Event Broker

-The [PubSub+ Software Event Broker](https://solace.com/products/event-broker/) of the [Solace PubSub+ Platform](https://solace.com/products/platform/), efficiently streams event-driven information between applications, IoT devices and user interfaces running in cloud, on-premises, and hybrid environments using open APIs and protocols like AMQP, JMS, MQTT, REST and WebSocket.
+The [PubSub+ Software Event Broker](https://solace.com/products/event-broker/) of the [Solace PubSub+ Platform](https://solace.com/products/platform/) efficiently streams event-driven information between applications, IoT devices and user interfaces running in the cloud, on-premises, and hybrid environments using open APIs and protocols like AMQP, JMS, MQTT, REST and WebSocket.
 It can be installed into a variety of public and private clouds, PaaS, and on-premises environments, and brokers in multiple locations can be linked together in an [event mesh](https://solace.com/what-is-an-event-mesh/) to dynamically share events across the distributed enterprise.

 ## Overview

-This document assumes basic understanding of [Kubernetes concepts](https://kubernetes.io/docs/concepts/).
+This document assumes a basic understanding of [Kubernetes concepts](https://kubernetes.io/docs/concepts/).

-For an example deployment diagram check out the [PubSub+ Event Broker on Google Kubernetes Engine (GKE) quickstart](https://github.com/SolaceProducts/solace-gke-quickstart/tree/9.4Release#how-to-deploy-a-solace-pubsub-software-event-broker-onto-gke).
+For an example deployment diagram, check out the [PubSub+ Event Broker on Google Kubernetes Engine (GKE) quickstart](https://github.com/SolaceProducts/solace-gke-quickstart/tree/9.4Release#how-to-deploy-a-solace-pubsub-software-event-broker-onto-gke).

-The PubSub+ Kubernetes deployment is defined by multiple YAML templates with several parameters as deployment options.
+Multiple YAML templates define the PubSub+ Kubernetes deployment with several parameters as deployment options.
 The templates are packaged as the `pubsubplus` [Helm chart](//helm.sh/docs/topics/charts/) to enable easy customization by only specifying the non-default parameter values, without the need to edit the template files.

 There are two deployment options described in this document:
-* The recommended option is to use the [Kubernetes Helm tool](https://github.com/helm/helm/blob/master/README.md), which can then also manage your deployment's lifecycle including upgrade and delete.
+* The recommended option is to use the [Kubernetes Helm tool](https://github.com/helm/helm/blob/master/README.md), which can also manage your deployment's lifecycle, including upgrade and delete.
 * Another option is to generate a set of templates with customized values from the PubSub+ Helm chart and then use the Kubernetes native `kubectl` tool to deploy.
 The deployment will use the authorizations of the requesting user.
-However, in this case Helm will not be able to manage your Kubernetes rollouts lifecycle.
+However, in this case, Helm will not be able to manage your Kubernetes rollouts lifecycle.

 The next sections will provide details on the PubSub+ Helm chart, dependencies and customization options, followed by [deployment prerequisites](#deployment-prerequisites) and the actual [deployment steps](#deployment-steps).